101 Best Comfort Food Classics

 Chicken Pot Pie is the comfort food sent down to the South straight from heaven.
 A creamy filling of vegetables and chicken covered by not one but two flaky crusts makes this double-crust chicken pot pie one of our best-ever chicken pot pies.
 One reviewer raves, “Best Chicken Pot Pie I've ever had!
 This meal is appropriate for any occasion!
 I've made this for friends and family and they we very impressed and pleased.”
 Serve the dish with a lightly dressed green salad and roasted asparagus for a complete, veggie-packed meal perfect for special occasions, but also easy enough for a weeknight family dinner.

 As the name suggests, this classic chicken and dumplings recipe is a comfort food sure to satisfy the whole family.
 A warm bowl of chicken and dumpling soup can turn around even the rainiest day.
-Handmade dumplings come together with only five ingredients, and add rustic flavor to the deliciously creamy dish.
-Thyme, garlic powder, poultry seasoning, and bacon drippings are the key flavors in this creamy soup.
+Handmade dumplings come together with just a few ingredients, and add rustic flavor to the deliciously creamy dish.
 Boiling and cooking the chicken at home saves cost and creates a rich broth that you can only get from scratch, but adds time.
 If you’re in a rush, pick up a deli-roasted chicken.

 Shrimp and Grits